40. Chişinău, Moldova. Part 1

 As with previous city visits, I booked a guided walking tour.
 I always find that they give a fantastic overview of a city in a short space of time.
 I always see things and pick up pieces of interesting (and some useless) information that I would never have discovered on my own.

 Anove is a statue of the founder of Chișinău, Stefan Cu Mare (Stephen the Great), after whom the main street in the city is named.
 Boulevard Stefan Cu Mare is 4km long, and it certainly feels it when you walk it!
+Most of the architecture in the city is post-World War II, as the city was largely destroyed.

 This is the Presidency Building, also from the seventies.
 Moldova has a general election in the next few weeks.
 The current pro-European President Maia Sundu faces strong challenges from pro-Russian parties.